Site Coordinator Community of Practice

 The Site Coordinator Community of Practice (SC CoP):

 The SC CoP Pilot domain is a group of After School Education and Safety (ASES) and/or 21st Century Community Learning Centers (21st CCLC) program Site Coordinators who share a concern of Continuous Quality Improvement (CQI) in their program.
-Site Coordinators in the pilot came together to share and create valuable resources including promising practices and strategies, tools, and ways of addressing common challenges in the field.
 Learning from others and sharing knowledge and innovative ideas is an essential part of the experience and participants built positive connections to support their work outside of the CoP.

 Check out the Site Coordinator Community of Practice Guide Book for helpful information on implementing a CoP in your program.
 Additional supporting materials include: